9aia/thal/docs/guides/dev-contributing.md

    pnpm release
    ```

+3. **Select the Next Version**
+   Choose the next version based on [semantic versioning](https://semver.org/).
+Make sure to determine whether it is a major, minor, or patch release based on the changes since the last release.

 ### Deploying Preview without Releasing

 To deploy a preview version without creating a release, use the following command: